10 Questions About Asbestos-Related Lung Cancer

 Even if you don’t smoke, you could be at risk for lung cancer.

-If you have a history of asbestos exposure and symptoms, such as trouble breathing, coughing or chest pain, consult a doctor immediately.
+If you have been exposed to asbestos in the past and have symptoms such as trouble breathing, coughing or chest pain, consult a doctor immediately.

 If you do smoke, seek help to quit.
 Smoking-related lung cancer is the most preventable of all cancer deaths.
 Also, there is a multiplicative effect between smoking, asbestos exposure and lung cancer.

-While avoiding asbestos exposure can prove to be more difficult, caution should be taken to avoid unnecessary asbestos exposure.
+While avoiding asbestos can prove to be more difficult, caution should be taken to avoid unnecessary exposure.

 People with a history of asbestos exposure and smoking are at the highest risk for developing lung cancer or another asbestos-related illness.